 How To Lead While Facing Fear And Stress To Positively Impact Your People?

-You must do three things if you want to conquer your mind to dent this universe with the most potent and humbling position a human can have: Leadership.
+You must do three things if you want to conquer your mind to dent this universe with the most powerful and humbling position a human can have: Leadership.

 Here are the three golden tips to help people’s minds and spirits frequently face their darkest of fears and deep depression:

 1. Fear is the ultimate success weapon if you face it

 When your mind is under stress and anxiety, it is a sign of its current capacity to deal with life.
 It is your mind telling you, ‘this is it for me; and now all these thousand things can go wrong.’

 It is tough not to agree with it, especially when this tool called ‘mind’ is fitted in the body your soul rests in.
 But, mistakenly, most people give in, thinking it’s them when it is just this ancient tool.
 But, once you realize this, you break the false reality that limits your brain.